Mihail Sebastian: Journal, 1935-1944

 For 10 years, Sebastian kept a journal that was finally published in Bucharest in 1996 to "considerable debate" and in America under the title Journal, 1935-1944: The Fascist Years.
 It records the mounting persecution he endured and documents the disdain former friends began showing him in Romania's increasingly antisemitic sociopolitical landscape.

 A friend of Mircea Eliade, he was deeply disappointed when the latter supported the Iron Guard.
 Despite this ominous tone, the diary also reveals Sebastian's unflagging sense of humor and self-irony.
 A fundamental testimony of anti-Semitism in Europe prior to, and during, the years of World War II, the Journal has been compared to those of Victor Klemperer or Anne Frank.

 He was a great lover of classical music and often attended concerts.
 In his Journal, there are many references to various classical composers and reviews of radio broadcast concerts.

 After being expelled from his home due to the new antisemitic laws, Sebastian moved into a tenement slum where he continued his writing.
 On August 23, 1944, the Romanian government of Ion Antonescu was overthrown, and Romania joined the Allies (see Romania during World War II).

+The manuscript of Sebastian's Journal was smuggled out of Romania in 1961 by the author's brother, Andrei Benu Sebastian, who took it with him to Israel.
+It is currently held by the University of Jerusalem.

+In 2023, two researchers at the George Călinescu Institute of Literary History and Theory of the Romanian Academy discovered a handwritten notebook containing a previously unknown part of Sebastian's Journal, covering the years 1930 and 1931, when the writer was living in Paris.